 In recent years we find the current congregation was formed by uniting the First Regular Baptist Church and the People’s Baptist Church of Maybrook.
 The two congregations were supposed to join together in a service on January 3, 1999, but the service was snowed out.
 The first service together was on the following Sunday, January 10th.* The new combined congregation chose the name, Peoples Regular Baptist Church (PRBC).
+The group made their new name official in July, 2015, when the congregation officially incorporated as Peoples Regular Baptist Church under the leadership of Pastor Thomas Jackson.
 They also elected to continue the First Regular Baptist Church affiliation with the General Association of Regular Baptists and the former Empire State Fellowship, now known as Northeast Fellowship…A Network of Independent Baptists.
-This arrangement continued for many years until in July, 2015, the congregation officially incorporated as Peoples Regular Baptist Church under the leadership of Pastor Thomas Jackson.

 Peoples Regular Baptist Church Today

 Each of the men who have served faithfully at PRBC have brought their unique gifts, talents, and skills, to continue the legacy of the Maybrook church.
 Under the leadership of these men, the congregation has grown, matured, and changed, but always has reached out into the Maybrook community.
 We praise the Lord for their faithfulness and steadfastness in teaching the Word of God.